Docker Networking

 Docker Contianers are aim to built tiny size so there may be some of the regular network commands may not be available.
 We need to install them inside containers.

-Issue #1 Inside my container ip or ifconfig not working, How to resolve 'ip' command not working?
+Issue #1 Inside my container the Linux network commands 'ip' or 'ifconfig' not working, How can I install them?

 apt update; apt install -y iproute2